RexSeowKwenJin/RexSeow/README.md

 # Welcome to [Rex Seow](https://github.com/RexSeowKwenJin) Pages

-You also can [View My GitHub Profile](https://github.com/RexSeowKwenJin) here.

 ## Professional Profile
 Laborer with 3 years of IT related experience and 2 years of sales experience.
 Specialist in problem solving and capable to adept new thing very fast.